Kool-Aid

 Kool-Aid is an American brand of flavored drink mix owned by Kraft Heinz based in Chicago, Illinois.
-The powder form was created by Edwin Perkins in 1927 based upon a liquid concentrate called Fruit Smack.
+The powder form was created by Edwin Perkins in 1927 based upon a liquid concentrate named Fruit Smack.

 History

 Kool-Aid was invented by Edwin Perkins in Hastings, Nebraska.
 All of his experiments took place in his mother's kitchen.
 Its predecessor was a liquid concentrate called Fruit Smack.
 To reduce shipping costs, in 1927, Perkins discovered a way to remove the liquid from Fruit Smack, leaving only a powder; this powder was named Kool-Aid.
 Perkins moved his production to Chicago in 1931 and Kool-Aid was sold to General Foods in 1953.
 Hastings still celebrates a yearly summer festival called Kool-Aid Days on the second weekend in August in honor of their city's claim to fame.
 Kool-Aid is known as Nebraska's official soft drink.

 An agreement between Kraft Foods and SodaStream in 2012 made Kool-Aid's various flavors available for consumer purchases and use with SodaStream's home soda maker machine.

 There is an active scene of Kool-Aid collectors.
 A rare old Kool-Aid package can be traded for up to several hundred dollars on auction websites.